metamn/beat/code/pages/web-technologies-for-2018/web-technologies-for-2018.md

   With that, finally, CSS follows the current Javascript workflow and web components model.
 It became cohesive &mdash; has one single purpose; decoupled &mdash; no class-bindings to HTML; and orthogonal &mdash; no global classes to make change ripple to unwanted places.

-  With web components and CSS modules we've everything covered on the technical part.
+  With web components and CSS modules the web stack is fully interactive and scalable.

   ## Communication

   As sarcastic as I am the [should designers code?](https://www.google.ro/search?q=should+designers+code) debate always excites me.
 I do both &mdash; and there are about 17,900,000 results in that Google search.

-  However that chicken fight led to a very pleasant outcome: styleguides a.k.a. design systems.
+  However that pseudo-fight led to a very pleasant outcome: styleguides a.k.a. design systems.
 I've been using them since the beginning<sup id="footnote--6">[6](#footnotes--6)</sup> and I can see the benefit.
 Perfect designer &larr;&rarr; developer communication.

   Design systems<sup id="footnote--7">[7](#footnotes--7)</sup> are a set of visual, interactive components created by designers to be translated 1:1 to web components by developers.
 They are the first real bridge between design and development.
 They've replaced Photoshop comps as web apps replaced web sites.

+  Design systems break monolithic user interfaces delivered by designers as large image blocks into small reusable components which developers can easily adapt to mobile and web platforms.
+As the problem is divided into small parts the reasoning and communication about is more straightforward.

   ## Web Components